-- 8.3.3 Concurrent study is defined as allowing a student to register on more than one level of study at the same time, subject to the provisions of Regulations 8.3.4 8.3.9. - 8.3.4 Where concurrent study has been approved as an inherent or necessary feature of a programme (e.g. part-time or accelerated programmes), a student shall be permitted to progress to the next level of the programme without having accumulated all the credits at the previous level if all the following conditions have been met: - (a) the student has accumulated at least 60 credits at the previous level;
+- 8.3.3 Concurrent study is defined as allowing a student to register on more than one level of study at the same time, subject to the provisions of Regulations 8.3.4 8.3.8. - 8.3.4 Concurrent study may be permitted to allow a student to progress automatically to the next level of study, provided that: - (a) the student has failed no more than 20 credits; and - (b) the failed module(s) are not pre-requisites for modules at the next level; and - (c) any modules from the lower level that are being assessed concurrently must be passed or compensated before the student may progress to the next level at the end of the academic year. - 8.3.5 A student undertaking level 3 study may only proceed to level 4 upon successful completion of 120 credits at level 3. - 8.3.6 Where concurrent study has been approved as an inherent or necessary feature of a programme (e.g. part-time or accelerated programmes or Pre-Registration Undergraduate/Masters Nursing programmes), a student shall be permitted to progress to the next level of the programme without having accumulated all the credits at the previous level if all the following conditions have been met:

+(a) the student has accumulated at least 60 credits at the previous level;